sigr3s/Unity_CGA/README.md

         target=>Sub("Y",0.2,0.5,0.3){a,b,c}

-The first "_" values is the axis and can be (X,Y or Z) followed by n comma separated values that are the n desired parts so we can have more than two values.
-Also it suppoorts relative values with the keyword 2r where first we have an integer number followed by an r of relative.
+The first "_" values is the axis and can be (X,Y or Z) followed by n comma separated values that are the n desired parts of the subdivision.
+Also it suppoorts relative values with the keyword Ir where first we have an integer number followed by an r of relative.
 One example will be:

         target=>Sub("X",2r,1r,0.3){a,b,c}